-By default, Hotjar is not properly set up to protect the privacy of your visitors.
+By default, Hotjar is not correctly set up to protect the privacy of your visitors.
 Therefore, before you start using Hotjar, you should configure it properly.
 After all, you do not want to break the law.
 If you do not want to change these settings, you must place a cookie notification on your website.
 When the cookie notification is accepted, you can use Hotjar for those specific visitors.
-With the following settings, you do not have to use a cookie notification.
+You do not have to use a cookie notification with the following settings.

 Login via https://insights.hotjar.com/login

 Click on Settings > Sites & Organizations in the top right-hand corner.

 Go to the domain you wish to adjust and click on the small cogwheel.